govoyager/AI_DINO_GAME/README.md

 # Dino-Reinforcement-Learning

 NOTE: This repo is the basic implementation with few limitations.
-Please refer the new repo at https://github.com/Paperspace/DinoRunTutorial

 https://blog.paperspace.com/dino-run/